 Catalogues of Arrigo Musti's works are present in many bookstores and libraries around the world, including the Yad Vashem library in Israel (Impop Art).

-In 2019 he wrote and directed "A Fantastic Mistake",
+In 2019 he wrote and directed the short awarded film "A Fantastic Mistake".

 Arrigo Musti lives and works partly in Rome and partly in Palermo (Sicily).